Clojure: History

-Design philosophy
+Design

 Rich Hickey developed Clojure because he wanted a modern Lisp for functional programming, symbiotic with the established Java platform, and designed for concurrency.
+He has also stressed the importance of simplicity in programming language design and software architecture, advocating for loose coupling, polymorphism via protocols and type classes instead of inheritance, stateless functions that are namespaced instead of methods or replacing syntax with data.

 Clojure's approach to state is characterized by the concept of identities, which are represented as a series of immutable states over time.
 Since states are immutable values, any number of workers can operate on them in parallel, and concurrency becomes a question of managing changes from one state to another.
 For this purpose, Clojure provides several mutable reference types, each having well-defined semantics for the transition between states.

-Language overview

 Clojure runs on the Java platform and as a result, integrates with Java and fully supports calling Java code from Clojure, and Clojure code can be called from Java, too.
-The community uses tools such as Clojure CLI or Leiningen for project automation, providing support for Maven integration.
+The community uses tools such as Clojure command-line interface (CLI) or Leiningen for project automation, providing support for Maven integration.
 These tools handle project package management and dependencies and are configured using Clojure syntax.

 As a Lisp dialect, Clojure supports functions as first-class objects, a read–eval–print loop (REPL), and a macro system.
 Clojure's Lisp macro system is very similar to that of Common Lisp with the exception that Clojure's version of the backquote (termed "syntax quote") qualifies symbols with their namespace.
 This helps prevent unintended name capture, as binding to namespace-qualified names is forbidden.
 It is possible to force a capturing macro expansion, but it must be done explicitly.
 Clojure does not allow user-defined reader macros, but the reader supports a more constrained form of syntactic extension.
 Clojure supports multimethods and for interface-like abstractions has a protocol based polymorphism and data type system using records, providing high-performance and dynamic polymorphism designed to avoid the expression problem.

 Clojure has support for lazy sequences and encourages the principle of immutability and persistent data structures.
 As a functional language, emphasis is placed on recursion and higher-order functions instead of side-effect-based looping.
 Automatic tail call optimization is not supported as the JVM does not support it natively; it is possible to do so explicitly by using the recur keyword.
 For parallel and concurrent programming Clojure provides software transactional memory, a reactive agent system, and channel-based concurrent programming.

-Clojure 1.7 introduced reader conditionals by allowing the embedding of Clojure and ClojureScript code in the same namespace.
+Clojure 1.7 introduced reader conditionals by allowing the embedding of Clojure, ClojureScript and ClojureCLR code in the same namespace.
 Transducers were added as a method for composing transformations.
 Transducers enable higher-order functions such as map and fold to generalize over any source of input data.
 While traditionally these functions operate on sequences, transducers allow them to work on channels and let the user define their own models for transduction.